chambln/pandoc-rss/README.md

 # Pandoc RSS

-This is a simple script that can be used to generate an RSS feed from the content and metadata of markup files.
+This is a simple script that can generate an RSS feed from the content and metadata of markup files.

 It is implemented in POSIX shell, though GNU date(1) is needed to transform date metadata to conform with [RSS Best Practices section